axem-solutions/dem/docs/commands.md

 Clone a Development Environment descriptor from the catalogs.

-Only the Development Environment descriptor gets cloned, the required tool images are not pulled.
-To pull the required tool images, use the `install` command.
+Only the Development Environment descriptor will be cloned, the required tool images won't be pulled.
 If a Development Environment with the same name has been already available on the host PC, the user will be asked if they want to overwrite it or not.

+:info: After cloning, the Development Environment can be installed with the `install` command.

 Arguments: